hdesale/shopping-basket/README.md

 * `Basket` - Basket contains multiple items and calculates the total price of items.

 * `BasketPriceCalculator` - Interface for calculating price of a basket.

     Basket is always associated with a BasketPriceCalculator and uses it while calculating the total price.
-This interface would help when there are multiple basket price calculations.
+This interface would help when there are multiple types of basket price calculations.

-    Concrete implementations -
+    _Concrete implementations_ -
     * `BasicBasketPriceCalculator` - Simply sums up the total price per item.

 * `Item` - Represents an item in the basket and is identified by item name(`String`).
 It calculates the total price of item for a supplied quantity.

 * `ItemPriceCalculator` - Interface for calculating price of an item.

     Item is always associated with a ItemPriceCalculator and uses it while calculating the total price of item.
-This interface helps to facilitate multiple item price calculators.
+This interface helps to facilitate multiple types of item price calculators.

-    Concrete implementations -
+    _Concrete implementations_ -
-    * `BasicItemPriceCalculator` - Simply applies the same price for each item.
+    * `BasicItemPriceCalculator` - Simply applies the original price to each item.

-    * `DiscountedItemPriceCalculator` - This is a decorator class which wraps an underlying ItemPriceCalculator e.g. BasicItemPriceCalculator and adds some discount to the price calculated by the underlying calculator.
+    * `DiscountedItemPriceCalculator` - This is a decorator class which wraps an underlying ItemPriceCalculator and adds some discount to the price calculated by the underlying calculator.

         * `BuyOneGetOneFreeItemPriceCalculator` - Applies Buy 1 Get 1 Free discount